-Most caregivers dive into caregiving because they want to help.
-They don’t always consider that this help may go on for years.
-And that it's not just about love.
-Having a parent move in with you can be a good move financially, for both you and the parent.
-After all, you are only paying for one residence.
+Most people dive into caregiving because they want to help those they love.
+However, they don’t always consider that this help may be required for years.
+Having a parent move in with you can be beneficial financially for everyone involved, because all are contributing to one residence.
 But another person means more expenses for food and utilities.
 It may even mean making home modifications, building an in-law suite, paying for medications and medical supplies, covering gas for trips to the doctor, or hiring in-home care.